ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 By default backups are stored in a [MinIO](https://min.io/) service as a separate component as a [StackGres cluster helm chart dependency](https://github.com/helm/charts/tree/master/stable/minio).
  MinIO is compatible with S3 service and is configured to stores the backups in a persistent volume with the default storage class of the kubernetes cluster.
-We reccomend to disable the dependency and use a cloud provider.
+We recommend to disable the dependency and use a cloud provider.
 To disable MinIO dependency create a YAML values file for backup storage configuration  to include in the helm installation (`-f` or `--values` parameters) of the StackGres operator similar to the following: